nginx/unit-docs/source/news/2024/fermyon-spin-rust-sdk.rst

         }
     }

-As the Wasm Component we have just crated uses the request and response interfaces defined by the **wasi:http/proxy** it can easily be deployed on NGINX Unit.
+As the Wasm Component we have just created uses the request and response interfaces defined by the **wasi:http/proxy**, it can easily be deployed on NGINX Unit.